Code-Institute-Solutions/WalkthroughProject01/README.md

 		* after 3 months of usage, more than 30% of new onboarded custormer churn (it is an indication that the offers are not working or the model is not detecting potential churners)
 		* Precision for non churn customer is lower than 80% on train and test set.
 (We don't want to offer free discount to many non churnable prospects)
 * The model output is defined as flag, indicating if a prospect will churn or not, and the associate probability of churning.
 If the prospect is online, the prospect will have already provided the input data via a form.
 If the prospect is talking to a sales person, the sales person will conduct a interview to gather the input data and feed into the App.
 The prediction is made on the fly (not in batches).
-* Heuristics: Currently there is no approach to predict churn on prospect
+* Heuristics: Traditional diagnosis of malaria in laboratory requires an experienced person and careful inspection to discriminate healthy and infected red blood cells.
+It is also very time-consuming and may produce inaccurate reports due to human errors [link](https://www.hindawi.com/journals/wcmc/2020/8895429/).
+Thick blood smears assist in detecting the presence of parasites while thin blood smears assist in identifying the species of the parasite causing the infection [link](https://peerj.com/articles/4568/) Alternative techniques such as polymerase chain reaction (PCR) and rapid diagnostic tests (RDT) are used; however, PCR analysis is limited in its performance.  malaria detection can be considered a manual process which may be automated using ML.
+There might have problems if we do not have the right expertise in specific regions around the world
-* The training data to fit the model come from the Telco Customer.
-This dataset contains about 7 thousand customer records.
+* The training data to fit the model come from [National Institutes of Health (NIH) Website](https://ceb.nlm.nih.gov/repositories/malaria-datasets/).
+This dataset contains about 30 thousand images.
+We will provide the data already in a GitHub repo.
-	* Train data - target: Churn ; features: all other variables, but tenure, total charges and customerID
+	* Train data - target: infected or not; features: all images